Allied Health Services

 Skills for Medical Assisting Majors

-A major in medical assisting prepares you for careers in which the following skill-sets are crucial:
+medical assisting majors are found most commonly in careers in which the following skills are important:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.